joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 at the root of the project under a directory called '`.vscode`'.
 The API and client use different libraries, so they would benefit from different editor extensions.
-However it wouldn't make much sense to recommend an extension that is not useful for what it being used.
+However it wouldn't make much sense to recommend an extension that is not useful for what is being used.
 For example, it wouldn't make sense to recommend any Vue related extensions for the API code, as it doesn't use Vue.
 By using a micro service architecture I can have separate configurations for each service.